mayasharma2110/Name-the-element/README.md

 > let randomizedarray = array.sort(() => Math.random() - 0.5);

-### Current question bar
+### Current Question Bar

 For the current question bar I wanted the background colours for the numbers to be responsive to what question the user was on and what questions they had completed.
-To do this I needed to target based on an index in jQuery.
+To do this I needed to target an element based on an index in jQuery.
 The offical [jQuery](https://api.jquery.com/eq/) documentation helped me do this.

 > $("#current_question").children().eq(currentQuestionNumberIndex).addClass("current_question_color");

 > $("#current_question").children().eq(currentQuestionNumberIndex).removeClass("current_question_color").addClass("completed_question_color");

+Expected - Show the question the user is on in yellow background and the questions completed with a green background.
+When the user clicks submit the current question turns from yellow to green.
+When the user clicks next question the next question turns yellow.

+Testing - Tested the feature by going through a quiz and checking the current question bar.

+Result - The feature acted as normally and the background colours responded to the submit and next question buttons.

 ### Incorrect Answer

-Expected - When the user clicks on an incorrect answer I wanted the user to be told they were wrong and given the correct answer.
+Expected - When the user clicks on an incorrect answer I wanted the user to be told they were wrong and given the correct answer in text format.

 Testing - Tested the feature by selecting a wrong answer and submit.